-On February 12, 2020, we entered into an indirect lease arrangement for an additional 52,000 square foot manufacturing facility in Tijuana, Mexico.
+We currently lease an additional 52,000 square foot manufacturing facility in Tijuana, Mexico.
 The lease term is approximately 42 months and commenced on February 12, 2020.
 The lease contains written options to renew for two additional consecutive periods of three years each.